alfille/firstchoice/readme.md

 This is a set of perl and C programs that can extract the data to HTML (Which is easy to manipulate for display).

 ### Current Approach
 While extracting data is nice, it would be nice to have a server-based multiuser database with conversion from and to the original First Choice format.
-The goal is to make the database view and editting web-based.
+The goal is to make the database view and editing web-based.

 ### Design
 * Data extraction with Python3
 * Data conversion to SQLite3 for on-line use
-* Data converion back to FirstChoice .FOL with python3
+* Data conversion back to FirstChoice .FOL with python3
 * Add journal and backup in SQL

 ![Web based](images/Web.svg)